111th Attack Squadron

-The 111th Attack Squadron (111 ATKS) is a unit of the Texas Air National Guard 147th Attack Wing located at Ellington Field Joint Reserve Base, Houston, Texas.
-The 111th is equipped with the General Atomics MQ-9 Reaper unmanned aerial vehicle (UAV).
+The 111th Attack Squadron is a unit of the Texas Air National Guard 147th Attack Wing located at Ellington Field Joint Reserve Base, Texas.
+The 111th is equipped with the General Atomics MQ-9 Reaper unmanned aerial vehicle.

 The squadron is a descendant organization of the World War I 111th Aero Squadron, established on 14 August 1917.
 It was reformed on 29 June 1923, as the 111th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 The 111th Attack Squadron is the oldest unit of the Texas Air National Guard, with over 95 years of service to the State of Texas and the United States.

 History

 World War I

 The Texas Air National Guard began as the 111th Aero Squadron on 14 August 1917 at Kelly Field in San Antonio, TX.
 The unit, composed of teamsters and laborers, was on special duty at Kelly Field and was known as the "Post Headquarters Squadron."
 The squadron was demobilized 19 August 1919.